reflexsoar/reflex-docs/docs/cases/cases.md

 3. Enter the necessary Case details
 4. Click `Create`

+!!! note "Merging Events into a Case"
     This method requires you to merge the relevant Events into the case after its creation.

 ### *Merging Events into a Previously Created Case*
 1. Navigate to the Events page